studioimaginaire/phue/README.md

 ###Groups

 You can also work with the groups functionality of the Bridge.
-Please note that only group 0 seems to be working properly right now.
+If groups aren't working, try re-setting the bridge by unpluging it and plugging it back again.

 ```python